 When determining which type of advanced nursing degree to obtain, the acronyms alone can be overwhelming.
 If you know that you want to advance your nursing education to further your career, it is important that you choose a track that will help you to achieve your professional goals.
-Depending on what those goals are, you may want to study to be a Nurse Practitioner (NP), or to generally pursue a degree as an Advance Practice Registered Nurse (APRN).
+Depending on what those goals are, you may want to study to be a nurse practitioner (NP) or to pursue a degree as an advanced practice registered nurse (APRN).

 To explain simply, an NP is a type of APRN.
-An Advanced Practice Registered Nurse is a nurse who has obtained at least a Master’s Degree in Nursing.
-Further specialization within in the APRN category includes Nurse Practitioners, as well as Certified Nurse Midwives, Certified Registered Nurse Anesthetists, and Clinical Nurse Specialists.
+An APRN is a nurse who has obtained at least a master’s degree in nursing.
+Further specialization within in the APRN category includes nurse practitioners, as well as certified nurse-midwives, certified registered nurse anesthetists, and clinical nurse specialists.

-However, we can say that many Nurse Practitioners work in private practice, often with their own office or under the supervision of a family physician.
-NPs also commonly work in community clinics serving diverse and underserved populations.
-Nurse Practitioners are APRNs who are independent, organized, and want to work closely with patients, often seeing the same families over the span of many years.
-Nurse Practitioners may also choose to specialize further to work with a specific population such as women’s health, pediatrics, adult-gerontology, neonatal care, or psychiatric-mental health.
+Nurse practitioners are APRNs who are independent, organized, and want to work closely with patients, often seeing the same families over the span of many years.
+Nurse practitioners may also choose to specialize further to work with a specific population such as women, neonates, or adults throughout their lifespans.